 "When they first met, Patsy (Hilty) was already one of the biggest stars in country music while Loretta (Mueller) was just a coal miner's daughter, starting off with little to her name but a $17 guitar.
 Instead of seeing Loretta as competition, Patsy took Loretta under her wings to help her make it in Nashville.
 Soon, they became close friends, touring together, bonding over their husband troubles and commiserating on being females in the male-dominated music business."

-Patsy & Loretta will be directed by Callie Khouri, who created the Nashville television series and directed the classic film Thelma & Louise.
+Patsy & Loretta will be directed by Callie Khouri, who created the Nashville television series and wrote the screenplay for classic film Thelma & Louise.
+The film will debut on Lifetime in October.

 The 1980 Lynn biopic Coal Miner's Daughter featured Lynn's friendship with Cline.